Emergent Zeeman-Resilient Superconductivity Beyond the Spin-Paramagnetic Limit in Ultrathin NiBi3

 To further investigate the superconducting properties, we performed magnetotransport measurements under in-plane ($\theta$ = 90$\degree$) and out-of-plane ($\theta$ = 0$\degree$) magnetic fields.
 As shown in Fig. \ref{fig:RxTxB}{a-d}, the superconducting transition systematically shifts to lower temperatures with increasing field strength.
-A pronounced anisotropy is observed: superconductivity is fully suppressed by an out-of-plane field of 2 T, whereas it remains remarkably robust in the in-plane configuration, with only an 80\% reduction in zero-field T$_C$ at 9 T. To elucidate this anisotropic behavior, we extract the upper critical field (B$_{c2}$) at 2.7 K as a function of the field angle, shown in Fig. \ref{fig:RxTxB}{e}.
-The data follow the characteristic cusp-like dependence described by the 2D Tinkham model \cite{tinkham1963effect}, given by $(B_{c2}(\theta)sin\theta/B_{c2}^{||})^{2} + |Bc2(\theta)cos\theta/B_{c2}^{\perp}| = 1$, confirming the two-dimensional nature of superconductivity in this system.
+A pronounced anisotropy is observed: superconductivity is fully suppressed by an out-of-plane field of 2 T, whereas it remains remarkably robust in the in-plane configuration, with only an 80\% reduction of T$_C$ at 9 T. To elucidate this anisotropic behavior, we extract the B$_{C2}$ at 2.7 K as a function of the field angle, shown in Fig. \ref{fig:RxTxB}{e}.
+The data follow the characteristic cusp-like dependence described by the 2D Tinkham model \cite{tinkham1963effect}, given by $(B_{C2}(\theta)sin\theta/B_{C2}^{||})^{2} + |B_{C2}(\theta)cos\theta/B_{C2}^{\perp}| = 1$, confirming the two-dimensional nature of superconductivity in the NiBi$_3$ layer.

-The temperature-dependent upper critical fields in out-of-plane (B$_{c2}^{\perp}$) and in-plane (B$_{c2}^{||}$) directions are plotted in Fig. \ref{fig:RxTxB}{f and g}.
+The temperature-dependent upper critical fields in out-of-plane (B$_{C2}^{\perp}$) and in-plane (B$_{C2}^{||}$) directions are plotted in Fig. \ref{fig:RxTxB}{f,g}.
 In the former case, the transition from the normal state to a superconducting vortex phase is describe by the anisotorpy Ginzburg Landau (AGL) expression

 being $\phi_{o}$ the magnetic flux quantum and $\xi_{||}$ the in-plane coherence length, respectively.
-From the red line fits, we extract $\xi_{||}$ as (9.8 $\pm$ 0.1) nm for S\#1 and (9.2 $\pm$ 0.2) nm for S\#2.
+From the magenta line fits, we extract $\xi_{||}$ as (9.8 $\pm$ 0.1) nm for S\#1 and (9.2 $\pm$ 0.2) nm for S\#2, whose values are similar to other non-epitaxial Bi/Ni bilayers reports \cite{vaughan2020origin,sant2024ni}.

 The response to an in-plane magnetic field further highlights the two-dimensional nature of the superconductivity, exhibiting an early curvature in the phase diagram.
-The black lines correspond to the 2D AGL equation
+The goldenrod color lines correspond to the 2D AGL equation:

 where d$_{sc}$ represents the effective superconducting thickness.
-The best fit yields d$_{sc}$ = 5.1 nm for S\#1 and 6.2 nm for S\#2.
-This result matches very well with the MEIS simulation data, suggesting that superconductivity in our sample is primarily confined to the NiBi$_{3}$ layer, rather than extending throughout the entire bilayer, as previously proposed \cite{gong2017time,chauhan2019nodeless}.
+The best fit yields d$_{sc}$ = 5.1 nm for S\#1 and 6.2 nm for S\#2, whose values matches very well MEIS analysis for S$\#2$ ($\sim$ 6 nm).
+This consistency strongly suggest that the critical field behavior can be well captured by an orbital-limited description, with superconductivity confined to the NiBi$_3$ layer.
+The upper critical field data for the samples deposited over MgO substrate is presented in the SM.